 For centuries, tunnel books have been a part of experiments in bookmaking and wonder-working.
-This Finals Support Week, take your mind off studying by making one of your own, courtesy of Special & Area Studies Collections and the Conservation and Preservation Unit.
+Explore their history and possibilities by making one of your own, courtesy of Special & Area Studies Collections and the Conservation and Preservation Unit.

 This exercise will give you the skills you need to make your own tunnel book, and introduce you to the history of optical illusions, marvels, and wonders that inspired people to create them.